Zwyx/minimal-terms-of-use-and-privacy-policy/README.md

 - Application performance information, such as software errors if they occur.

 Our Application and Services are hosted by hosting providers, such as Amazon, Google, Microsoft.
-These hosting provider may also collect the information described above.
+These hosting providers may also collect the information described above.

 ## How do we use this information?